microsoft/teams-ai/dotnet/samples/README.md

 #### Steps

 1. Open the solution in Visual Studio.
 (For example `EchoBot.sln`).
    - Ensure that you set the appropriate config values (ex Azure OpenAI API key).
 You can find specific instructions in the sample readme under the `Set up instructions` section.
+If you can't find this section, then it means that the bot does not need them.
 1. In the debug dropdown menu, select `Dev Tunnels > Create A Tunnel` (set authentication type to Public) or select an existing public dev tunnel
 1. Right-click your project and select `Teams Toolkit > Prepare Teams App Dependencies`
 1. If prompted, sign in with a Microsoft 365 account for the Teams organization you want